"Well, Frances," I asked, "how was your camp last weekend?"

 I suppose the best approach is not to push the edges of convention by oneself, but not be outraged when others do so.
 But just because women's swimsuits have become briefer over the years, it doesn't follow that they are now too brief.

 That being said, I would not be comfortable if my wife or stepdaughter went topless, at least not in my presence.
 As for me, well, if a new Michelangelo wanted me as a model for a new David, I would certainly consider the proposition.
-Considering the current state of both my body and modern sculpture, such a situation is purely hypothetical.
+However, considering the current state of both my body and modern sculpture, such a scenario is purely hypothetical.